paulocfjunior/themelet-docs/README.md

 > If you set it to be compatible with a specific version of Liferay Portal, it won't even appear in the searches performed by themes in other versions, it's necessary to avoid an unexpected behavior.

 ## How to publish themelets to npm?
 First, you need to create and login to an npm account on your terminal.
-To do that you can run `npm login` and fill the credentials (`npm adduser` is an alias to this command and behaves exactly the same way).
+To do that you can run `npm adduser` and fill the credentials.
 It would create an account in the npm registry if you didn't have one yet.
-If you want to test it worked, you can run the `npm whoami` command.
-It should return your npm username.
+If you want to test it worked, you can run the `npm whoami` command, it should return your npm username.
+You should be able to login on the [npmjs site](https://www.npmjs.com) also.
+> `npm login` is an alias to `npm adduser` and behaves exactly the same way.

 Then, to publish the package, you should execute the `npm publish` command.
 After that, your package should be available in the public npm registry to everyone who wanted to use it.